devourerOfBits80/alc/README.md

 > \$ cd alc
 > \$ ansible-playbook -i hosts -l desktop --ask-become-pass plasma.yml (use *portable* instead of *desktop* for mobile devices)

-After all, you can run the additional playbooks like *applications.yml*, which should be launching in the same way as the *plasma.yml* playbook.
+After all, you can run the additional playbooks like *applications.yml* or *sdt.yml*, which should be launching in the same way as the *plasma.yml* playbook.

 > \$ ansible-playbook -i hosts -l desktop --ask-become-pass applications.yml